Formula builder

 - In the form designer, click the Rules tab.

-- Depending on your workflow, click Add New from:
+- Depending on your workflow, click Add form rule or Add submit rule.

 - Type a Name for your rule.